Jayson Gaddis: Founder of The Relationship School

 46:38.55 – Brian David Crane

-And um, yeah, it’s challenging because you know that you know you’re taking a risk and you could argue.
+And it’s challenging because you’re taking a risk and you could argue.
 Okay, cool.
 It’s a calculated risk like we know that all the downsides of the second order effects from not taking these kinds of risks are horrible.
 We don’t want those things and yet it’s very easy for people.
-In a group to say yeah you should have you know your boy should have been whatever you should have been watching him or who knows what happened but like it’s and they’re very quick.
+In a group to say yeah you should have your boy, should have been whatever, you should have been watching him or who knows what happened, but like it’s and they’re very quick.
 They’re very quick to judge.
 I find that and I don’t know why.
 Maybe you have some thoughts on what?
-Why why? parents? um.
+Why parents?

 47:04.47 – Jayson Gaddis